imtaotao/danmu/docs/en/guide/typescript-interface.md

 ## Description

-Danmaku's `TypeScript` type declarations are comprehensive and complete, so when you use it in `TypeScript`, you'll get excellent type hints.
-This is very friendly for a plugin system and can even be considered indispensable.
+The `TypeScript` type declarations for danmaku are very comprehensive, so when you use it in `TypeScript`, you will get excellent type hints.
+This is very friendly for a plugin-based system and can even be considered indispensable.

 ## Declare Danmaku Content Type